The 10 Best Books on ALA's Banned or Challenged Books List

 Slaughterhouse-Five by Kurt Vonnegut

 Profanity.
 Check.
 Sex.
 Check.
 Aliens.
 Check.
 Multiple dimensions.
 Check.
 Heartbreaking, inventive critique of war in modern life?
 Check, check, check.
-Amusingly, references to religion gave detractors an
+Amusingly, references to religion gave detractors an opportunity to ban it using an interpretation of the Establishment Clause, which, you have to admit, is kind of clever.

 The Catcher in the Rye by J.D.
 Salinger